bluenano/DroidGolf/README.md

 # DroidGolf
-Android mobile application written in Kotlin
+Mobile application for Android written in Kotlin